 Accommodation and food for the first week was great according to Adeline and the boys.

-Nicola Walters reviewing Morocco Family Holiday: Marrakech, Trek & Surf
+Nicola Walters reviewing Morocco Family Adventure: Marrakech, Trek & Surf

 We would like to thank you for all your advice and pre trip departure information that you gave us.
 It proved to be most informative and helpful.

 The transport and drivers were all very helpful and punctual and ensured that throughout the transfers they were able to enlighten our journey with facts and stories.

 The surf team were patient, great with the children and even managed to coax me to stand on the board.
 We thoroughly enjoyed the scenery and surfing somewhere different each day, giving us a real insight into coastal life.
 Mohammed really made the experience fun and diverse.

 The accommodation was clean, quiet and the staff very attentive at the coast.

 Riad Wo, really was WOW!
 A peaceful haven amongst the busy hassle and bustle of the city.
 Again the staff were attentive and always there in the background if we needed guidance, help or a mint tea.
 The children especially loved the pancakes each morning for breakfast!